golobby/container/README.md

 })
 ```

+In the example above, the container makes a MySQL instance once and returns it for all requests.

 #### Transient

 Transient binding is also similar to singleton binding.

-Example for a transient binding:
+Example for transient binding:

 ```go
 err := container.Transient(func() Shape {